 AWS CLI – listing buckets with query flag

-We can also use jq (a lightweight command-line JSON parser) to do advanced things.
+We can also use jq (a lightweight command-line JSON parser) to do some funky things.
 The following code will print bucket names along with tags associated with them.

 for bucket in `aws s3api list-buckets --profile admin-analyticshut | jq .Buckets[].Name | tr -d \"`; do